bhardwajtulsiram/star-agile-health-care/README.md

 # Star Agile Health Care – CI/CD Pipeline

-This guide describes a step-by-step Continuous Integration and Continuous Deployment (CI/CD) process for the Star Agile Health Care Java project using Jenkins, Docker, Ansible, and Kubernetes.
+This guide describes a step-by-step Continuous Integration and Continuous Deployment (CI/CD) process for the Star Agile Health Care Java project using Jenkins, Docker, Ansible, Kubernetes and Terraform for AWS infrastructure automation.

 ---